rackerlabs/technical-blog/_posts/2019-12-11-set-up-oracle-access-manager-for-ebusiness-suite.md

     SQL>execute fnd_oid_plug.setPlugin(p_default_user_repository =>'cn=Users,dc=XXXX,dc=com');
     SQL>commit;

-Startup the application node 1 and set the following profile options that are used in EBS to update behavior of the environment:
+Start up the application node 1 and set the following profile options that are used in EBS to update behavior of the environment:

     APPS_AUTH_AGENT		: /accessgate